 Motown: The Sound of Young America

 This is an authorised visual history of one of the most celebrated music companies of the past 60 years, complete with a fresh narrative angle: how a dedicated team of backroom believers, black and white, built the business of Motown Records at a time of dramatic social and cultural change in America.
 It was written by Adam White with Barney Ales, right-hand man of company founder Berry Gordy, and includes a foreword by Andrew Loog Oldham, who discovered, managed and produced the Rolling Stones.
 Containing more than 1,000 illustrations, the book is published by Thames & Hudson of London and New York, with editions in English, French, Japanese, Italian, Dutch and Spanish.
-A Korean edition is forthcoming.
+A Korean edition (with stickers!) is newly publised.

 Detroit free press

 “What sets this book apart, along with a raft of over 1,000 beautifully-reproduced, rarely-seen (and some never-seen) photos, is White’s careful research and Ales’ insider stories.”

 “In the first official visual history of the label, new research and unprecedented access lend new insight to the legend.”

 “Berry Gordy would be both proud and humbled by the level of depth and care that has gone into documenting his legendary label.”

 “The history is thoroughly researched and beautifully crafted by author Adam White, whose preface on the 1967 riots that devastated Detroit is a heart-stopping piece of writing.”

 “Thought you knew everything about the Detroit label(s)?
 Think again.
 Adam White…has found an illuminating path into the familiar story of Berry Gordy’s labels.”

 “Motown: The Sound Of Young America is a handsome photograph book with a substantial textual accompaniment.”